Invasion of Poland: Poland

-Emerging in 1918 as an independent country after 123 years after the Partitions of Poland, the Second Polish Republic, when compared with countries such as United Kingdom or Germany, was a relatively indigent and mostly agricultural country.
+Emerging in 1918 as an independent country after 123 years of the Partitions of Poland, the Second Polish Republic, when compared with countries such as United Kingdom or Germany, was a relatively indigent and mostly agricultural country.
 The partitioning powers did not invest in the development of industry, especially in the armaments industry in ethnically Polish areas.
 Moreover, Poland had to deal with damage caused by World War I. This resulted in the need to build a defense industry from scratch.
 Between 1936 and 1939, Poland invested heavily in the newly created Central Industrial Region.
 Preparations for a defensive war with Germany were ongoing for many years, but most plans assumed fighting would not begin before 1942.
 To raise funds for industrial development, Poland sold much of the modern equipment it produced.
 In 1936, a National Defence Fund was set up to collect funds necessary for strengthening the Polish Armed forces.
 The Polish Army had approximately a million soldiers, but not all were mobilized by 1 September.
 Latecomers sustained significant casualties when public transport became targets of the Luftwaffe.
 The Polish military had fewer armored forces than the Germans, and these units, dispersed within the infantry, were unable to effectively engage the Germans.

 Experiences in the Polish–Soviet War shaped Polish Army organizational and operational doctrine.
 Unlike the trench warfare of World War I, the Polish–Soviet War was a conflict in which the cavalry's mobility played a decisive role.
 Poland acknowledged the benefits of mobility but was unable to invest heavily in many of the expensive, unproven inventions since then.
 In spite of this, Polish cavalry brigades were used as mobile mounted infantry and had some successes against both German infantry and cavalry.

 An average Polish infantry division consisted of 16,492 soldiers and was equipped with 326 light and medium machine guns, 132 heavy machine guns, 92 anti-tank rifles and several dozen light, medium, heavy, anti-tank and anti-airplane field artillery.
 Contrary to the 1,009 cars and trucks and 4,842 horses in the average German infantry division, the average Polish infantry division had 76 cars and trucks and 6,939 horses.